db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 - **2 top plates** - Send the zip `Gerbers\SofleChocWirelessTopPlate\SofleChocWirelessTopPlate.zip` to a PCB fabrication service.
 The top plate holds the switches in place.
 The top plate should be 1.2mm thick.
 Otherwise I used JLCPCB's default settings, only customizing the PCB color.

 - **2 bottom plate PCBs (optional)** - `Gerbers\SofleChocWirelessBottomPlate\SofleChocWirelessBottomPlate.zip`.
 The bottom plates can be 1.6mm or 1.2mm thick PCBs, either will work.
-- **10 M2 spacers/standoffs (5 per half)** - If you plan to fit your battery under the microcontroller and also use a bottom plate, 5mm spacers will be long enough so that the bottom plate doesn't touch the switch sockets.
-It's also possible to use 4mm spacers with M2 washers, which leaves less empty space between the PCB components and the bottom plate, and a slightly lower-profile height.
+- **10 M2 spacers/standoffs (female/female threaded: 5 per half)** - If you plan to fit your battery under the microcontroller and also use a bottom plate, 5mm spacers will be long enough so that the bottom plate doesn't touch the switch sockets.
 (Don't forget 4 additional spacers for the display covers if that's part of your build -- these will need to be 10 to 12mm to accommodate the height of the microcontroller and potentially the display, if included)
 - **20 M2 Screws** - These are used to attach the bottom plates to the top plates (don't forget you'll need 8 more screws to use for attaching the display cover (4 for each side) if your build includes this).
-If using 5mm spacers or shorter to attach the bottom plate, you will want screws with a 3mm shaft so that they don't collide with each other inside the spacer.
+If using 5mm spacers or shorter to attach the bottom plate, you will want screws with a 3mm or 4mm shaft so that they don't collide with each other inside the spacer.

 - **2 Wireless Pro Micro-compatible microcontroller boards** such as the [nice!nano](https://nicekeyboards.com/nice-nano#find-a-store), [nrfMicro](https://github.com/joric/nrfmicro/wiki), or [BlueMicro840](http://store.jpconstantineau.com/#/item/BMicro840).
 I have only used the nice!nano v2 for this board, so that's the only one I know will support all the features described here.